sandhyadip/git-project/README.md

 # git-project
-my own repositiry--this is firstBranch
+my own repositiry--this is firstBranch1

 I'm in firstBranch